How Voice Search Is Changing Local SEO for Small Businesses

 The good news?
 You don't need a massive SEO budget to improve your chances.
 Here are a few practical ways to optimize your Google Business Profile for voice search right now.

-1. Make sure your Google Business Profile is 100% complete
+1. Make Sure Your Google Business Profile is 100% Complete

 This sounds basic, but it's critical.
 Your business name, address, phone number, hours, services, and categories all need to be accurate and consistent.
 Voice search depends on clean data, and even small errors can hurt your visibility.